ADA Compliance Lets Everyone In Without Throwing Your Design Off

 Accessible Website Myth Busting

-My website will become black and white, static and boring.
+My website will become boring.
 MYTH!

 The guidelines don’t say you can’t have movement in the form of GIFs, videos, etc. They say you have to handle them carefully in specific ways.
 If someone is telling you that you can’t, it means they don’t know how to implement the techniques and solutions required for accessible design.